bealecs/NextMeal/README.md

 #### Technologies that are being leveraged:
 - React/Next.js/TypeScript
 - Next-Auth for authentication
-- Prisma for backend (User database)
+- Prisma & Supabase for backend (User database)
 - Spoonacular (API endpoints)

 The inspiration comes from one of Clif's initial projects as a web developer: [Clif's Catalog](https://github.com/bealecs/meal).
 However, the new app will be being extended to something greater.
 I am leveraging a new site for the API endpoints that has a greater store of information/meals/recipes.
 With the new app, users are able to sign up by creating an account, set preferences to enhance the search for recipes/meals, and even favorite meals to their account for later!
 All of this comes with similar functionality to the previous app, with some new upgrades as well.